 However, the same does not apply to those who married religiously overseas, where different rules may apply.

-Crucially, for a religious overseas marriage to be recognised for UK spouse visa purposes, then:
+Crucially, for a religious overseas marriage to be recognised for UK spouse visa purposes as a legal marriage, then:

 The marriage ceremony must be recognised as a valid form of marriage by the law of the country where the ceremony takes place.